 When it comes to hotels, peak season in Cairo is from October through May so rates will be higher.
 The absolute peak dates are around Christmas, New Year and Easter.
 Generally, the more luxurious hotels are along the Nile River.

-If you have any questions about this article or about in-flight catering in Egypt, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in Egypt, contact email@example.com.